Hello, my dear colleagues!

-The students liked the discussion and many of them wanted to share their opinion.
-As always, more students agreed than disagreed – I think all my students, in general, have a problem when they need to disagree on a topic.
+The students liked the discussion, and many of them wanted to share their opinion.
+But, as always, more students agreed than disagreed – I think all my students, in general, have a problem when they need to disagree on a topic.

 Classroom on Edmodo

 This lesson was followed by an Edmodo classroom with specially designated posts for many activities.
-I made this project and this classroom for an Edmodo summer camp (which didn’t happen at the end, aka my lesson plan was not selected 🤣), so the project has a lot of writing tasks and it is designed so that it can be done live, synchronously, but also independently, asynchronously.
+I did this project and this classroom for an Edmodo summer camp (which didn’t happen at the end, aka my lesson plan was not selected 🤣), so the project has many writing tasks.
+It is designed so that it can be done live, synchronously, but also independently, asynchronously.

-There were many comments and the students were pretty active.
-They had some issues joining but since they used Edmodo for the first time, it’s completely understandable.
+There were many comments, and the students were pretty active.
+They had some issues joining, but it’s completely understandable since they used Edmodo for the first time.

 Develop your own renewable resource plan for a house located in your city/town/village

-The students were separated into breakout rooms and they had a task to brainstorm and collaborate in order to make a plan for a sustainable home.
+The students were separated into breakout rooms, and they had a task to brainstorm and collaborate to make a plan for a sustainable home.

 Explore the renewable resource plan questions

 - Which type of energy could fit their environment the best?

 - How will the energy source affect the surrounding area?